Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Introduction

-On the other hand, one of the main interesting points of the interpretation of logical connectives via deductive systems which use a labelling system is the clear separation between a functional calculus on the labels/terms (the names that record the steps of the proof) and a logical calculus on the formulas \citet{Lof1},\citet{Ruy4}.
+On the other hand, one of the main interesting points of the interpretation of logical connectives via deductive systems which use a labelling system is the clear separation between a functional calculus on the labels/terms (the names that record the steps of the proof) and a logical calculus on the formulas \cite{Lof1},\cite{Ruy4}.
 Moreover, this interpretation has important applications.
-The works of \citet{Ruy1},\citet{Ruy4},\citet{Ruy5},\citet{RuyAnjolinaLivro} claim that the harmony that comes with this separation makes labelled natural deduction a suitable framework to study and develop a theory of equality for natural deduction.
-Take, for example, the following cases taken from the $\lambda$-calculus \citet{Ruy5}:
+The works of \cite{Ruy1},\cite{Ruy4},\cite{Ruy5},\cite{RuyAnjolinaLivro} show that the harmony that comes with this separation makes labelled natural deduction a suitable framework to study and develop a theory of equality for natural deduction.
+Take, for example, the following cases taken from the $\lambda$-calculus \cite{Ruy5}:

 In the theory of the $\beta\eta$-equality of $\lambda$-calculus, we can indeed say that $(\lambda x.(\lambda y.yx)(\lambda w.zw))v$ is equal to $zv$.
 Moreover, as we can see above, we have at least two ways of obtaining these equalities.
 We can go further, and call $s$ the first sequence of \textit{rewrites} that establish that $(\lambda x.(\lambda y.yx)(\lambda w.zw))v$ is indeed equal to $zv$.
 The second one, for example, we can call $r$.
-Thus, we can say that this equality is established by $s$ and $r$.
-As we will see in this paper, we $s$ and $r$ are examples of an entity known as \textit{computational path}.
+Thus, we can say that this equality is establish by $s$ and $r$.
+As we will see in this paper, $s$ and $r$ are examples of an entity known as \textit{computational paths}.

-Since we now have labels (computational paths) that establishes the equality between two terms, interesting questions might arise: is $s$ different of $r$ or are they normal forms of this equality proof?
+Since we now have terms (alongside formulas) which are supposed to formalise sequences of rewrites (i.e., computational paths) establishing the equality between two path-terms, interesting questions might arise: Is $s$ different from $r$, or are they normal forms of this equality proof?
 If $s$ is equal to $r$, how can we prove this?
 We can answer questions like this when we work in a labelled natural deduction framework.
 The idea is that we are not limited by the calculus on the formulas, but we can also define and work with rules that apply to the labels/terms.
 That way, we can use these rules to formally establish the equality between these labels, i.e., establish equalities between equalities.
-In this work, we will use a system proposed by \citet{Anjo1} and known as $LND_{EQ}$-$TRS$.
+In this work, we will use a system proposed by \cite{Anjo1} and known as $LND_{EQ}$-$TRS$.